CENR training and workshop programs focus on the following five core areas:

 Mr. James A. Calderwood, Esq delivered a two-day workshop on energy sector competition law.
 Mr. Calderwood presented on controlling mergers, market division, horizontal and vertical restraints, energy monopolization, the goals of competition policy.

-The National Association of Regulatory Utility Commissioners (NARUC), Energy Regulators Regional Association (ERRA) and the American University in Kosovo/RIT Center for Energy and Natural Resources hosted the energy sector regulation training to over fifty people.
+The National Association of Regulatory Utility Commissioners (NARUC), Energy Regulators Regional Association (ERRA) and A.U.K./RIT Center for Energy and Natural Resources hosted the energy sector regulation training to over fifty people.
 This three day workshop aimed to introduce fundamental principles of economy and energy regulation, the autonomy of regulatory agencies and the importance and the responsibilities of stakeholders in the regulatory process.

-Organized in collaboration with the Institute for Sustainable Development (SDI), the American University in Kosovo-CENR provided a roundtable debate forum focused on the Kosovo C project.
+Organized in collaboration with the Institute for Sustainable Development (SDI), A.U.K.-CENR provided a roundtable debate forum focused on the Kosovo C project.
 Participants included parliamentary members, former ministers, representatives of Kosovo embassies, donor community members, civic society activists, university professors and regional energy experts.

-The American University in Kosovo Center for Energy and Natural Resources organized a Friday Forum on "Kosovo C".
+A.U.K.
+Center for Energy and Natural Resources organized a Friday Forum on "Kosovo C".
 The guest speaker was Mr. Lorik Haxhiu Ph.D., Project Manager for the Lignite Power Technical Assistance Project (LPTAP) within the Ministry of Energy and Mining.
-This was an opportunity for the the American University in Kosovo students, the American University in Kosovo faculty and staff members to discuss this important project with a leader of Kosovo.
+This was an opportunity for the A.U.K. students, A.U.K. faculty members and A.U.K. staff members to discuss this important project with a leader of Kosovo.

-A public forum was held at the American University in Kosovo to discuss differing views on energy efficiency in Kosovo and the region.
+A public forum was held at A.U.K. to discuss differing views on energy efficiency in Kosovo and the region.
 Presentations were made by: Mr. Gezim Pula, Ministry of Energy and Mining; Mr. Michael Trainor, USAID; Mr. Avni Sfishta, Gesellschaft Fur Technische Zusammenarbeit (GTZ); Mr. Vaso Leno, Energy Efficiency in Albania; Mr. Ekrem Belegu, New Kosovo Energy LLC.

-CENR invited Dr. Morelli to the American University in Kosovo to present on the environmental management evolution within the United States and to discuss of Kosovo’s current environmental management plans.
-Participants included leaders of the Kosovo Electricity Corporation (KEK), Ministry of Energy and Mining (MEM), USAID, and the American University in Kosovo undergraduate students.
+CENR invited Dr. Morelli to A.U.K. to present on the environmental management evolution within the United States and to discuss of Kosovo’s current environmental management plans.
+Participants included leaders of the Kosovo Electricity Corporation (KEK), Ministry of Energy and Mining (MEM), USAID, and A.U.K. undergraduate students.